cloudaware/compliance-policies/ce/ca/aws/iam/root-user-hardware-mfa/description.md

 A hardware MFA has a smaller attack surface than a virtual MFA.
 For example, a hardware MFA does not suffer the attack surface introduced by the mobile smartphone on which a virtual MFA resides.

-### Note

-Using hardware MFA for many, many AWS accounts may create a logistical device management issue.
+**Note**: Using hardware MFA for many, many AWS accounts may create a logistical device management issue.
 If this is the case, consider implementing this Level 2 recommendation selectively to the highest security AWS accounts and the Level 1 recommendation applied to the remaining accounts.

 ## Audit